manuX28-K/DIY-IR-Emitter/README.md

 (100µF cap across 3.3V and GND)

 ```
+NOTE : 3.3v --> 47ohm resistor -> + side of the led, - side of the led goes to the collector pin of the 2N2222.
+DO NOT MESS UP these two wirings or you can easily fry your transistor 🤒

-### Important details before soldering;
+### Important information before soldering;
 1. The resistor which is marked as 1K, should be connected with the data pin ( in this case GPIO 17 as the TX pin specified in Bruce Firmware ) of the esp32 S3.
 2. 47ohm resistor gives about 100 mAh of peak pulses ( is it the correct term... ), allowing safe yet powerful transmitting capabilities.
 3. Using a 6.3v 100uf capacitor is not must, but it helps the voltage spikes being smoothed in the process, thus allowing better performance.
-4. Use shorter wires, the longer the range of wires the lower the peak mAh will get due to resistence.
+4. Use shorter wires better. ( The longer the length of wires, the lower the peak mAh will get due to resistence. )
-5. This is tested under reguler conditions ( meaning, at my house on my own TV ), so you could expect the same results on a more controlled environment.
+5. This is tested under reguler conditions ( meaning, at my house on my own TV ), so you could expect the same if not better results on a more controlled environment.

 ## Thank you for testing this out 🩷